TykTechnologies/tyk-pump/README.md

 - `--demo-api=<API_ID>` - Sets the API ID to use for the demo data.
 If not set, a random API ID will be generated.
 - `--demo-days=<DAYS>` - Sets the number of days of demo data to generate.
 Defaults to 30.
 - `--demo-records-per-hour=<RECORDS_PER_HOUR>` - Sets the number of records to generate per hour.
 The default value is a random number between 300 and 500.
 - `--demo-track-path` - Enables tracking of the request path in the demo data.
-Defaults to false.
+Defaults to false (disabled).
 Consider that having `track_all_paths` set to true in your pump configuration will override this option.